GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

 # Click-to-deploy Propensity Modeling Solution

-This solution consists of an easy, flexible and automated blueprint implementation that enables Marketing Technologist teams to manage and develop consistent predictive use cases to Marketing teams leveraging the best of Google Cloud products and practices.
+This solution consists of an easy, flexible and automated implementation that enables Marketing Technologist teams to manage and develop consistent predictive maketing analytics use cases to Marketing teams leveraging the best of Google Cloud products and practices.

 ## Introduction

-Marketing Predictive Analytics commonly involves leveraging ML models and building ML pipelines providing audience management platforms with predictive audiences to help the Marketing team to come up with more effective marketing campaigns that drive better performance.
+Marketing Analytics commonly involves leveraging ML models and building ML pipelines providing audience management platforms with predictive conversion events or audiences to help the Marketing team to build audiences and come up with more effective marketing campaigns that drive better performance and ROAS.

-It includes the following components: a petabyte-scale feature store, robust ml pipelines (feature engineering, training and inference pipelines), and a activation pipeline that programatically sends predictive conversion events estimates to Google Analytics 4 and Google Ads.
+This solution includes the following components: a petabyte-scale marketing data store (MDS), a reusable feature store, robust and parametrizable ml pipelines (feature engineering, training and inference pipelines), an activation pipeline that programatically sends predictive conversion events estimates to Google Analytics 4 and Google Ads, and a dashboard to monitor campaigns performance.

-The pipelines manipulate Google Analytics 4 data.
-The following Google Cloud Products are used: BigQuery, Vertex AI Pipelines, Vertex AI Tabular Workflows, DataFlow, Cloud Function, Cloud Pub/Sub.
+The MDS build an easy-to-use logical data model using Google Ads and Google Analytics 4 data exports.
+The feature store and ml pipelines use Google Analytics 4 behavioural data.
+The following Google Cloud Products are used: BigQuery, DataForm, Vertex AI Pipelines, Vertex AI Tabular Workflows, DataFlow, Cloud Function, Cloud Pub/Sub.

 ## Installation Guide

+The installation of this solution requires a multi-step process.
+First, you need to follow the initial environment setup, then you may have specific steps for each component, such as the feature store and ml pipelines.
+Lastly, the final step involves running terraform.

 ### Initial Environment Setup